ProfessionalWiki/chameleon/docs/legal.md

   the skin and all its dependencies I would have to more carefully check license compatibility.
 * Chameleon itself might become part of a tarball, e.g. some pre-build, pre-configured wiki for I don't know what purpose.
-Right now MW is GPL2 licensed which makes it incompatible for bundling with Chameleon at GPL3+.
 * Parts of the skin might actually be included in MW core.
 E.g. there is a menu-building class proposed for MediaWiki, that would have a functionality similar to what's contained in Chameleon.
 See